al-r/portfolio/README.md

-# portfolio
+# Portfolio

 Work In Progress

-Transfer portfolio from Wordpress to React/Node
+Transfer portfolio from Wordpress to free hosting on Github